ikyih/Sneaky_Sasquatch_modding/README.md

 Step 6: Download [FILENAME].delta from the releases page.

-Step 7: Open One of those programs.
-In one of them select the patch.delta as the patch and your resources.zip as the file.
+Step 7: Open one of those programs.
+In one of them, select the [FILENAME].delta as the patch and your resources.zip as the file.

 Step 8: Turn off checksum validation in the programs settings.

-Step 9: Press start.
+Step 9: Press Start.

 Step 10: Unzip the patched file.